 More on National Security and Defense

-WASHINGTON – Congressman John K. Delaney (MD-6) releases the following statement on the resignation of President Donald Trump’s National Security Advisor General Michael Flynn:
+WASHINGTON – Congressman John K. Delaney (MD-6) releases the following statement following President Trump’s appearance with Russian President Vladimir Putin in Finland:

 Congressman John K. Delaney (MD-6) releases the following statement: